Eleftherios Venizelos

 Under his leadership, Greece underwent profound modernization through liberal-democratic policies.
 His diplomatic and military efforts expanded Greece's territory, marking a shift in the country's orientation from East to West.
-Venizelos is often called "The Maker of Modern Greece" for his transformative role, and his legacy as the "Ethnarch" continues to endure.
+Venizelos achieved international fame in his lifetime, and is often called "The Maker of Modern Greece" for his transformative role.
+His legacy as the "Ethnarch" continues to endure.

 Origins and personal life

 Ancestry

 Historians disagree on the exact ancestry of Venizelos.
 Chester and Kerofilas, contemporary historians and Venizelos' biographers, stated that the 18th century ancestors of Venizelos, under the surname of Cravvatas, lived in Mystras, in southern Peloponnese.
 In the Ottoman raids in the peninsula in 1770, a member of the Cravvatas family (Venizelos Cravvatas), the youngest of several brothers, managed to escape and established himself in Crete.
 His sons abandoned the patronymic name and called themselves Venizelos instead.
 However, during the National Schism, politician Konstantinos Krevattas denied that his family had any relation to Venizelos.
 In a letter to a Cretan partner, Venizelos wrote that his father Kyriakos had taken part in the siege of Monemvasia in 1821 with his brother Hatzinikolos Venizelos and three more brothers, suggesting that his grandfather probably was Hatzipetros Venizelos, a merchant from Kythira.
 Michael Llewellyn-Smith stated in a 2022 biography that Venizelos' father was "born in Crete, in or around 1810, to a family from the Peloponnese."
 Venizelos' mother, Styliani Ploumidakis, descended from the village of Theriso in Crete, from a well-respected family partly because it was (distant) related to a prominent 1821 revolution general Vasilios Chalis.